 After Pentecost to Lent, Alleluia is said at night.
 This is a communal and practical training in the importance of saying Alleluia in times of darkness.
 As Alleluia stabilises in intuition it becomes a word that glows, illuming our night with divine presence.

 Why, then, would we stop saying Alleluia during Lent?
 Liturgically, Lent is winter, a time when life recedes into itself.
 It is a time of regeneration and readying, when growth goes deep, hidden from view.
 During this time, Alleluia, as an outward expression of hope and joy, falls away so that this same hope and joy can grow roots deep in faith.
 This is the faith that, with Jesus, emerges from the tomb on Easter Sunday morning.
-Then, when Alleluia sings again through the Easter season and on into the dark, it is full of a new life it did have before.
+Then, when Alleluia sings again through the Easter season and on into the year ahead, it is full of a new life it did have before.

 In the evening of that same day, the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
 Jesus came and stood among them.
 He said to them, ‘Peace be with you,’ and, after saying this, he showed them his hands and his side.
 The disciples were filled with joy at seeing the Lord, and he said to them again, ‘Peace be with you.
 ‘As the Father sent me, so am I sending you.’
 (John 20:19-22, NJB)